meteor/meteor/README.md

 * that send data over the wire, rather than HTML
 * using your choice of popular open-source libraries

-Please, do not share or blog about Meteor yet.
-It is experimental, pre-release software.
-We hope it shows the direction of our thinking, and much of it will to change.
-We'd love to hear your feedback.

-Documentation is available at http://preview.meteor.com/
+Documentation is available at http://docs.meteor.com/

 ## Quick Start